leocornus/leocornus.buildout.cfgrepo/sample/wpmw/initial-setup.rst

 Composer to automate
 --------------------

-plugins and extensions

 How to effectively and efficiently manage plugins and extensions.

-Themes and skins
+We will use composer to manage WordPress plugins and themes.
+The buildout config file **php/php-wp-composer.cfg** will have details.

-Same question, how to manage themes and skins.
+How to use composer for MediaWiki extensions and skins.

 libs and web components
 -----------------------